Development & Specials Events

-Sessions are Monday through Thursday over a two week period.
+Traditional Summer Treks programming is cancelled for summer 2020 so that we can be compliant with state guidelines addressing COVID-19.
+Sessions were typically Monday through Thursday over a two week period.
 Each day we meet at Saint Peter's University at 8:30 AM and end around 1:30 PM depending on that day's trip.
 Trips include hiking, backpacking, yoga, and waterfall rappelling!
 Each session culminates with a three-day trip.
 Breakfast and lunch is provided for all teens.

 For all teens entering 8th thru 12th grades.

 There is a $50 registration fee.
 If siblings or friends register at the same time, they receive 50% off registration.

 Full scholarships are awarded to households earning less than $66,000 annually.
 Half scholarships are awarded to households earning less than $100,000.
 Income verification is required.

 Our after-school program offers weekend adventures, our ETHICAL curriculum, and tutoring!
 Wilderness Club is managed with support by college students that are alumni of Summer Treks.
 High school students that are alumni of Summer Treks provide secondary support tutoring.

 This program is exclusively for PS23 students in 6th through 8th grades.
 It is offered with no charge to students or JCPS.
 About 75% of PS23 students are free/reduced lunch recipients.
 In September of 2020 we will launch a second Wilderness Club site at MS40!